The Silver Sword: Plot summary

-After their canoe journey Jan noticed that they had left the silver sword back at Kurt's house.
-This news caused Edek's condition to worsen.
-Jan and the dog went missing in the night but Ruth, Edek and Bronia continued south towards Switzerland, with Edek getting weaker day by day.
-They then met an American G.I. lorry driver who was originally from Poland.
-He gave the children a lift to a Red Cross camp on the north bank of Lake Constance, with Switzerland being on the south bank.
-He joked that a hyena and a bear were in the back of his truck, but when he opened the back of the truck a tied-up Jan and the dog were inside.
+After their journey, Jan notices that they left the silver sword at Kurt's house.
+Jan and the dog go missing, but Ruth, Edek and Bronia continue south towards Switzerland, with Edek getting weaker.
+They meet an American G.I. lorry driver who gives them a lift to a Red Cross camp on the north bank of Lake Constance and reunite with Jan and the dog.

-At the camp the children spoke to the camp superintendent and told him of their quest to get to Switzerland.
-He would not let them cross the lake without authority from the Swiss side.
-However he changed his view when he received confirmation from their father who was now in Switzerland.
-The superintendent had also received a letter from the International Tracing Service, which had received a letter from Kurt, along with the silver sword.
-Ruth was able to talk to her father on the telephone and he told her that he would come over on the ferry to collect them.
+The children speak to the camp superintendent, who refuses to let them cross the lake without authority from the Swiss side.
+He changes his mind when he learns that their father is in Switzerland.
+They receive a letter from Kurt via the International Tracing Service containing the silver sword.
+Joseph talks to Ruth on the telephone and tells her that he will come over on the ferry to collect them.